jubicoy/oo-membership-knife/README.md

 A set of tests that depends heavily on `rhc` is included.
 The tests are run against the latest Openshift Origin v4 from https://install.openshift.com/.
-To run the tests replace the Vagrant box in the Vagrantfile with a CentOS 6 box from Atlas and prepare for the 2h runtime.
+To run the tests replace the Vagrant box in the Vagrantfile with a CentOS 6 box from Atlas and prepare for 75 minute runtime.